 With the exception of 2006, when a substantial part of total expenditure was invested in the establishment of Zweite Sparkasse, the funding of project partners made up for the vast majority of total expenditure.

 For the whole period 2005-2016, 76.40 % of ERSTE Foundation’s funds were paid to non-profit organisations for the implementation of projects, while direct project expenses accounted for about 14.67 % of total expenditure.
 In total, start-up financing for Zweite Sparkasse and good.bee made up for 8.94 % of total expenditure in the period 2005-2016.

-ERSTE Foundation’s expenditure for project work in the period 2005-2011 — calculated as total expenditure minus the founding costs of Zweite Sparkasse and good.bee — amounted to a total of 43.3 million euros.
-Chart 3 shows the share of ERSTE Foundation’s programmes (Social Development, Culture, Europe and General Funding) in total funding and direct project expenses in this period.
+ERSTE Foundation’s expenditure for project work in the period 2005-2016 (calculated as total expenditure less the founding costs of Zweite Sparkasse and good.bee) amounted to a total of € 80.4 million.
+This chart shows the share of ERSTE Foundation’s core topices in total funding and direct project expenses in this period.

 Between 2005 and 2016, a total of 1424 projects was approved.
 Out of that, 199 projects were the results of calls for application.